3R Foundation

 • Kitchen and catering equipment for community spaces

-• Furniture and fixtures for community centers
+• Furniture and fixtures for community centres

 • Outdoor and recreation equipment